Did you know businesses get an ROI of $4.87 for every $1 spent on influencer marketing? 🤯

 Influencer marketing is a way for ecommerce brands to get on their target audience’s radar.
 It builds social proof and helps grow sales.
 When your audience sees your products being shared by people they know and trust, they’re more likely to buy.

-Just take a look at these stats that show just how important influencer marketing is:
+Just take a look at these influencer marketing stats that show just how important it is for ecommerce brands:

 - 71% of people are more likely to buy if it's recommended by influencers they trust